How ProTrack & Co-op Works

 The first year is spent in classes at Florida Tech, where students build a strong foundation in the knowledge and skills needed for their first co-op job.
 Students must earn an average GPA of 2.5 (on a 4.0 scale) in their academic studies their first year to begin ProTrack.

-During the first year of study, ProTrack students take EPE-1000, Co-Op Prep, a comprehensive preparatory course focused on critical skills and strategies for success in choosing the right co-op and excelling in it.
+During the first year of study, ProTrack students take EPE-1000, ProTrack Cooperative Education Preparation, a comprehensive preparatory course focused on developing critical skills and strategies for success in choosing the right co-op and excelling in it.
 Topics include resume development, industry exploration, the job search, interview skills, and workplace issues.
-With these skills in hand, students begin seeking co-op positions utilizing Panther Career Link (formerly Experience), Career Shift, and their own research, aided by the guidance, research and encouragment of their ProTrack academic adviser and co-op coordinator.
+With these skills in hand, students begin seeking co-op positions utilizing Panther Career Link, Career Shift, and their own research, aided by the guidance, research and encouragement of their ProTrack Co-op Advisor.

 ProTrack Academic Advisor: